-- D. Based on the responses to the following interview questions, rate the applicant's strength of the Core Competency Values / Commitment / Perspective: - 8.
+- D. Based on the responses to the following interview questions, rate the applicant's strength of the Core Competency - Values / Commitment / Perspective: - 8.
 Tell us about your community involvement and what groups you are affiliated with. - 9.
 While serving on the Commission you will learn information that may not be familiar to your life experience, share a brief experience where you had to see through many lenses. - 10.
 Why do you want to be part of the Oakland Police Commission and what impacts would you like to see the Oakland Police Commission have and accomplish? - 11.
 What skills would you bring to the Oakland Police Commission? - 12.
 What is the Police Commission doing right? - 13.
 If you became a Police Commissioner, what would you do differently? - 14.
 For you personally, which of your work, community service and/or organizational leadership experiences would help you in serving on the Oakland Police Commission?

 Core Competency Exceptional (5) Strong (4) Fair (3) Weak (2) Not Acceptable (1) Values / Commitment / Perspective Comments Note.
-The Comn the quantitative ws for a qualitati ve assessment, to o complement
+The Comm the quantitative ws for a qualitati ve assessment, to o complement

-- E. Based on the responses to the following interview questions, rate the applicant's strength of the Core Competency Level of Interest: - 15.
+- E. Based on the responses to the following interview questions, rate the applicant's strength of the Core Competency - Level of Interest: - 15.
 When did you first become interested in the Police Commission?
 What have you done to learn more about it?
 And what are your impressions?

 Core Competency Level of Interest Exceptional (5) Strong (4) Fair (3) Weak (2) Not Acceptable (1) Comments Note.
-The Comments section allows for a qualitative assessment, to complement the quantitative scores.
+The Comm the quantitative ws for a qualitati ve assessment, t o complement